Integrated Water Quality Report - 2016

 Aug.
 1, 2016 -- Draft 2016 Integrated Water Quality Monitoring and Assessment Report

 The Pennsylvania Integrated Water Quality Monitoring and Assessment Report (Integrated Report) is a comprehensive report of the water quality status of surface waters of the Commonwealth of Pennsylvania.
 The Integrated Report is comprised of the results of assessments for four protected uses of surface waters.
-These protected uses are: Aquatic Life, Recreation, Potable Water and Fish Consumption.
-They are explained in more detail below.
-Each waterbody also has a designated use, examples of which include WWF (Warm Water Fishes) and CWF (Cold Water Fishes).
+These protected uses are: Aquatic Life, Potable Water, Recreation and Fish Consumption.
+(See 25 Pa.
+Code § 93.3, Table 1.)
 The Department assesses water quality data to determine if the surface water is achieving the water quality standards, such as the specific criteria published in Table 3 of Chapter 93 or a designated use such as CWF or Water Contact Recreation.
 Data used may be laboratory water chemistry, continuous monitoring chemistry, physical habitat, biological such as macroinvertebrates for aquatic life and bacteria for water contact recreation.

 The Integrated Report is a report of whether or not a waterbody is achieving the water standards that protect and provide for clean water.
 It is not an advisory to avoid contact with the surface waters.